 Instead, consider DR as a great metric for selecting websites to build links from.
 As a general rule, you should aim to get backlinks from high-DR websites because they carry more “weight.”

-Q1: "How come my DR is much higher or lower than my UR?”
+Why is my DR much higher or lower than my UR?

 While both ratings are based on backlinks, DR is calculated at the domain level.
 This means that it looks at the quantity and quality of domains linking to your entire website, whereas URL Rating (UR) looks at the the same factors for individual pages.